thundercore/developers-portal/docs/support-center/faqs/general.md

 ## How can I try ThunderCore?
 ThunderTokens (TT) for the ThunderCore Mainnet are available at the [ThunderCore Mainnet Faucet](https://faucet.thundercore.com).

-Thunder Test Tokens (TST) are available for free at our Testnet faucet [here](https://faucet-testnet.thundercore.com/).
-Learn about [how to get Thunder Test Tokens (TST)](support-center/get-tokens/get-tokens.md).
+Test Thunder Tokens are available for free at our Testnet faucet [here](https://faucet-testnet.thundercore.com/).
+Learn about how to get [Test Thunder Tokens](support-center/get-tokens/get-tokens.md).

 To build or migrate DApps, visit our tutorials - [Build](dev-portal/develop-on-thundercore/deploy-your-own-game.md) and [Migrate](dev-portal/develop-on-thundercore/migrate-to-thunder.md).